course-details-portlet

 Learning methods and activities

 Lectures and seminars.
 Evaluation will be based on a report and an exam.
 To get admission to the exam, a preliminary course report must have been submitted and approved.
 The lectures and exercises are in English.
 Students are free to choose to write reports in Norwegian or English.
-As a part of the course, students shall write a report on a selected aspect of project flexibility.
+Students shall write a report on a topic relevant to the course.
 The report shall be based on the course material, supplemented by further literature that students are expected to find as a part of the course.

 Compulsory assignments